Team-Falkor/Falkor/README.md

-# "Unnamed App": Your Ultimate Gaming Hub
+# Falkor: Your Ultimate Gaming Hub

-Dive into "Unnamed App", with a vast selection of games combined with community-driven enhancements.
+Dive into Falkor, with a vast selection of games combined with community-driven enhancements.
 Experience seamless, secure gaming in a single universal hub.

-"Unnamed App" is built with the cutting-edge technology of Tauri and react, "Unnamed App" offers an unparalleled gaming experience that's fast, secure, and cross-platform.
+Falkor is built with the cutting-edge technology of Tauri and react, Falkor offers an unparalleled gaming experience that's fast, secure, and cross-platform.

 ## Features